beatricebieuville/Jokermusikk/README.md

     `sudo gpasswd -a [user] dialout`

     Log user out and in again.

+4. Download the present library.
+Unzip it in your Arduino folder.
+Quit Arduino and open the app again. ow you can use the Jokermusikk library.